winkj/arduino-sflow/README.md

+# Important: this repository is deprecated - use https://github.com/Sensirion/arduino-sht instead!

 # arduino-sflow

 Unofficial Arduino driver support for Sensirion flow sensor products.
 At this point, only sensors using an I2C interface are supported.